mattermost/mattermost-developer-documentation/site/content/contribute/redux/developer-workflow.md

 ## Useful Commands

 - `make test` - Run the unit tests against a mocked server.
 Running this is required before submitting a pull request.
-- `yarn run test-no-mock` - Run the unit tests against a real Mattermost server.
+- `npm run test-no-mock` - Run the unit tests against a real Mattermost server.
 This server is expected to be available at `http://localhost:8065` with the `TeamSettings.EnableOpenServer` setting set to true.
 - `make check-style` - Run ESLint to check code style.
 Running this is required before submitting a pull request.
-- `yarn run dev` or `yarn run dev:watch` - Attempts to compile Mattermost Redux and copy it into the node_modules folder of the web app.
+- `npm run dev` or `npm run dev:watch` - Attempts to compile Mattermost Redux and copy it into the node_modules folder of the web app.
 It attempts to install it into `../mattermost-webapp` or a location specified in the `WEBAPP_DIR` environment variable.
 The `:watch` variation will continue running in the background and update the installed version with any changes that you make while it runs.
-- `yarn run dev-mobile` or `yarn run dev-mobile:watch` - Attempts to compile Mattermost Redux and copy it into the node_modules folder of the mobile app.
+- `npm run dev-mobile` or `npm run dev-mobile:watch` - Attempts to compile Mattermost Redux and copy it into the node_modules folder of the mobile app.
 It attempts to install it into `../mattermost-mobile` or a location specified in the `MOBILE_DIR` environment variable.
 The `:watch` variation will continue running in the background and update the installed version with any changes that you make while it runs.

 ## Working with the Mattermost Redux library